bennettpeter/MythTV-LeanCapture/README.md

 ### XFinity Video on Demand

-Some series are available fro streaming for a time after the broadcast.
+Some series are available for streaming for a time after the broadcast.
 Some may also be available for an extended time.
 There is a script to record from these.

 The same comments apply as for XFinity DVR regarding installation and running scan.